Lebanon national football team: 1975–1988: Civil war and international disruptions

-Despite Lebanon's ongoing civil war (1975–1990), the national football team continued participating in international competitions, though with significant disruptions.
+Despite the Lebanese Civil War (1975–1990), the national football team continued participating in international competitions, though with significant disruptions.
+Ahead of qualification for the 1976 Asian Cup, in which Lebanon had originally agreed to host their group, the team withdrew due to the civil war.

 A notable incident occurred in 1979 during preparations for a match against South Korea, when Joseph Nalbandian, secretary-general of the LFA, was detained for six hours in the basement of the Kataeb Regulatory Forces' War Council building, the paramilitary wing of the Kataeb Party.
 Despite this political interference, the national team proceeded with its travel to South Korea for the match.

 The team faced further challenges during the 1980 Asian Cup qualifiers, held in Abu Dhabi in November 1979.
 After a 0–0 draw against the United Arab Emirates (UAE), Lebanon needed a victory over Syria to secure qualification for the final tournament.
 The decisive match proved controversial, with refereeing decisions including a disputed penalty awarded to Syria, a disallowed Lebanese goal, and the sending off of three Lebanese players.
 These incidents contributed to Lebanon's 1–0 defeat, resulting in their elimination from the competition.

-Lebanon's participation in the 1984 Asian Cup qualifiers was similarly affected by the civil war.
-Drawn into Group 2 alongside six other teams for matches scheduled in Saudi Arabia between 20–31 October 1984, the squad under Bulgarian coach Todor Simeonovski was ultimately unable to compete.
-Despite arriving at Beirut International Airport on 17 October 1984 ready to depart, the team was prevented from traveling, with the LFA subsequently informing Saudi officials via telegram that "security reasons beyond [its] control" had forced their withdrawal.

-The national team's first attempt at qualifying for the FIFA World Cup in 1986 was also impacted by the conflict.
-Lebanon played four matches in March 1985 against Iraq and Qatar, losing all fixtures before withdrawing from the competition due to the escalating civil war.
-FIFA subsequently annulled all of Lebanon's results from the qualifiers.
+Further disruptions followed in the mid-1980s Asian Cup and World Cup qualification cycles.
+Lebanon withdrew from the 1984 Asian Cup qualifiers despite being scheduled to compete in Saudi Arabia in October 1984, after being unable to depart Beirut due to security concerns, with the LFA citing "reasons beyond its control".
+Similarly, in the team's first attempt at qualifying for the FIFA World Cup in 1986, Lebanon played four matches in March 1985 against Iraq and Qatar before withdrawing due to the escalation of the civil war, with FIFA later annulling all results.

 At the 1987 Mediterranean Games in Latakia, Syria, Lebanon participated in the football tournament but struggled competitively.
 After an initial 0–0 draw against San Marino, defeats to Turkey Olympic (1–0) and hosts Syria (6–1) saw the team finish third in their group and fail to progress beyond the group stage.

 Lebanon's final major tournament appearance during the civil war came at the 1988 Arab Cup.
 After qualifying through matches in Aleppo, including a 2–1 loss to Syria and a 0–0 draw with Palestine, Lebanon competed in the finals in Jordan.
-Drawn in a group with Egypt, Iraq, Tunisia, and Saudi Arabia, the team recorded one win, two draws, and one defeat to finish third in their group, failing to advance to the knockout stages.
+Drawn alongside Egypt, Iraq, Tunisia, and Saudi Arabia, the team recorded one win, two draws, and one defeat, finishing third in the group and failing to advance to the knockout stages.